The symptom of Plantar Fasciitis is painful burning sensation in the bottom of the foot at the front or center of the heel bone.

 Plantar fasciitis develops as a result of poor foot mechanics caused by footwear use.

-The feet have a thick, fibrous band of tissue called the plantar fascia that connects the heel bones to the balls of the feet.
+The feet have thick, fibrous bands of tissue, called the plantar fascia, which connects the heel bones to the balls of the feet.

 The plantar fascia becomes overstretched or strained when the muscles that form and maintain the foot’s arch system are not working efficiently.
 When the plantar fascia is excessively and repeatedly stretched to the point of strain, tiny tears can occur in its surface that cause pain and inflammation.